openid/oid4vc-haip-sd-jwt-vc/draft-high-assurance-profile-oid4vc-sd-jwt-vc.md

 As a credential format, the SD-JWT VC as defined in this section MUST be supported.

-All the requirements defined in [SD-JWT-VC] MUST be supported.
+All the requirements defined in [@!I-D.ietf-oauth-selective-disclosure-jwt] MUST be supported.
 In addition, this profile defines additional requirements outlined in this section.

-* Both Compact serialization and JSON serialization MUST be supported as defined in [IETF.SD-JWT].
+* Both Compact serialization and JSON serialization MUST be supported as defined in [@!I-D.ietf-oauth-selective-disclosure-jwt].
 * The following JWT Claims MUST be supported Content (differentiate issuance & presentation)

 | | SD-JWT as issued by the Issuer | Normative Definition |